 Teen Pregnancy Overview

 Teen pregnancy is an important issue for several reasons.
 For example, there are health risks for the baby and children born to teenage mothers are more likely to suffer health, social, and emotional problems than children born to older mothers.
 Also, women who become pregnant during their teens are at increased risk for medical complications, such as premature labor, and social consequences.

-Teen pregnancy rates in the United States fell 40 percent from 1990 to 2008—to their lowest level since 1976.
-The decline in the teen pregnancy rates was consistent during this time period, except for increases in 2005 and 2006.
-In teenage girls aged 15 to 17, the pregnancy rate has declined by almost 50 percent and pregnancy rates in older teens decreased by about 33 percent.
+Since 1990, pregnancy rates in teenage girls aged 15 to 17 declined by almost 50 percent and pregnancy rates in older teens decreased by about 33 percent.
 Pregnancies in girls 15 to 17 accounted for more than one-quarter of all teen pregnancies in 2012, Recent studies show that although teen pregnancies continuing to decline in the United States, rates for African American teens and Hispanic teens are two to three times higher than in Caucasian teens.

 In April 2013, the CDC reported that nearly one in five teen births is a repeat birth—meaning that it's at least the second birth for the teenage mother.
 Although the repeat teen birth rate in the United States declined by more than 6 percent between 2007 and 2010, it remains high—especially in American Indian/Alaskan Natives (21.6 percent), Hispanics (20.9 percent), and non-Hispanic African Americans (20.4 percent).
 In Caucasian teens, the repeat birth rate is 14.8 percent.